 Many of the most common go-to OTC pain relievers such as NSAIDs come with some very harmful side effects.
 Instead, opt for safer, effective and more natural alternatives.

-Proteolytic enzymes (papain, bromelain, trypsin and chymotrypsin) are my #1 go-to for acute injuries.
+Proteolytic enzymes (papain, bromelain, trypsin, chymotrypsin, serrapeptase) are my #1 go-to for acute injuries.
 Taken on an empty stomach, they’re highly effective to reduce systemic inflammation, swelling, bruising and pain, accelerate healing for acute injuries, tissue damage, post-operative swelling, and inhibiting platelet aggregation.
-Order here

 Proteolytic enzymes can reduce healing time by as much as 50 percent!